lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

               +-- ... --+- ... -+-+- ... -+---- ... ----+
 ~~~~
 {: #Fig-LastWinMode title='Fragmentation Header for the Last Fragment, Window mode'}

-   * Rule ID: This field has a size of R - T - N - 1 bits when Window mode is used.
-In No ACK mode, the Rule ID field has a size of R – T – N bits.

-   * DTag: The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
-The DTag field in all fragments that carry the same IPv6 datagram MUST be set to the same value.
-DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.

-   * FCN: This field is an unsigned integer, with a size of N bits, that carries the FCN of the fragment.
-In the No ACK
-   option, N=1.
-For the rest of options, N equal to or greater than 3 is recommended.
-The FCN MUST be set sequentially
-   decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to
-   the highest FCN in the window.
-   The FCN for the last fragment on a window, when window mode is used has all the bit to 0, called all-0.
-This will
-   indicates that the window is finished and either you send and ack or you wait for the next window when there is no error.
-   The FCN for the last fragment has all bits set to 1, called all-1.
-Note that, by this definition, the FCN value of 2^N -
-   1 is only used to identify a fragment as the last fragment carrying a subset of the IPv6 packet being transported, and
-   thus the FCN does not correspond to the N least significant bits of the actual absolute fragment number.
-It is also
-   important to note that, for N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments
-   will carry a FCN of 0.

-   * W: W is a 1-bit field.
-This field carries the same value for all fragments of a window, and it is complemented for the next window.
-The initial value for this field is 0.

-   * MIC: This field, which has a size of M bits, carries the MIC for the IPv6 packet.

    The values for R, N, T and M are not specified in this document, and have to be determined in other documents (e.g. technology-specific profile documents).

 ### ACK format